 projects are underway to expand the region’s water supply, including a new reservoir in Wharton County.

 LCRA sells water for many uses: municipal, irrigation, industrial, agricultural, recreational, domestic use and other beneficial uses authorized by law.

 LCRA customers may purchase firm or interruptible water.
 Firm water is available even during a severe drought.
 Cities, industries and electric power plants rely on firm water supplies.
 Agricultural users generally rely on interruptible water, which is less expensive and can be cut back or cut off during water shortages.

 A managed water system

-Water Management Plan, which describes how to allocate water during water supply shortages.
-It directs LCRA when to cut back or cut off interruptible water supplies so that demands for firm water can be met.
+LCRA manages lakes Travis and Buchanan under a state-approved Water Management Plan that determines how water is allocated during water supply shortages and when interruptible water supplies are cut back or cut off.
 The Water Management Plan also determines the amount of water available for environmental flows, which contribute to the health of the lower river and the bays and estuaries downstream of the Highland Lakes.

 The Highland Lakes Overview page has more information about current conditions on the Highland Lakes.